BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Results and discussions

-Radiative transfer modeling of blue-dominated \lya\ profile using the clumpy multiphase model predicts a strong gas inflow with a velocity of $\sim 98$ km/s.
-Importantly, this system is located in the heart of a large-scale cosmic web filament, where continuous baryonic inflow from intergalactic filaments is theoretically expected.
+Radiative transfer modelling of blue-dominated \lya\ profile using the clumpy multiphase model predicts a strong gas inflow with a velocity of $\sim 98$ km/s.
+This is consistent with theoretical predictions, in which a dominant blueshifted \lya\ peak naturally arises when photons preferentially escape through an infalling neutral medium \citep{Dijkstra06, Verhamme06}.
+Importantly, this system is located in the heart of a large-scale cosmic web filament, where continuous baryonic inflow from intergalactic filaments is theoretically expected \citep{Keres05, Dekel09, FG11}.
 The derived volume filling factor $F_V = 0.11$ implies a covering factor $f_{cl} \simeq 8.4$ for clumps of radius = 100 pc within a simulation sphere of 10 kpc radius.
 This corresponds to an \hi\ covering fractions effectively close to unity, indicating that nearly all sightlines intersect neutral clumps.
-This result is consistent with previous observational studies at $z > 3$ suggesting that the \hi\ covering fraction around galaxies with low \lya\ SB is close to unity \citep[e.g.,][]{Wisotzki18}.
-Further, the extremely low residual interclump neutral density, log ($n_{\mathrm{HI, ICM}} / \mathrm{cm}^{-3}$) $\simeq -7.5$, indicates that most of the neutral opacity resides in discrete clumps rather than in a volume-filling diffuse phase.
-Therefore these results support a picture in which the neutral CGM is highly fragmented into compact clumps embedded within a mostly ionised medium.
+This result is consistent with previous observational studies at $z > 3$ suggesting that the \hi\ covering fraction around galaxies with low \lya\ SB is close to unity \citep[e.g.][]{Wisotzki18}.
+Further, the extremely low residual inter-clump neutral density, log ($n_{\mathrm{HI, ICM}} / \mathrm{cm}^{-3}$) $\simeq -7.5$, indicates that most of the neutral opacity resides in discrete clumps rather than in a volume-filling diffuse phase.
+Therefore, these results support a picture in which the neutral circumgalactic medium is highly fragmented into compact clumps embedded within a mostly ionised medium.